Devolution of Powers and Finances up to Local Levels

 The 74th Constitutional Amendment Act of 1992

-The 74th Constitutional Amendment Act constitutionally recognized The Municipalities or Urban Local Bodies (ULBs) on the 1st of June 1993.
-This amendment aimed to create an institutional setup for democratic decentralization, hence empowering local governments in India’s urban areas.
-Additionally, it also granted ULBs the authority to perform the 18 functions outlined in the 12th Schedule of the Indian Constitution.
+The 74th Constitutional Amendment Act constitutionally recognised municipalities or Urban Local Bodies (ULBs) on the 1st of June, 1993.
+This amendment aimed to create an institutional setup for democratic decentralisation, thereby empowering local governments in India’s urban areas.
+Additionally, it granted ULBs the authority to perform the 18 functions outlined in the 12th Schedule of the Indian Constitution.

 The Goals of the 74th Constitutional Amendment Act

-• State governments are now obligated to stick to the Act’s stipulations within the boundaries of their constitutions when implementing the Municipal system.
+State governments are now obligated to adhere to the Act’s stipulations within the boundaries of their constitutions when implementing the municipal system.
+Moreover, legislation aims to strengthen and revive municipal governments so they can function effectively as units of local self-government.

 The Key Features of the 74th Constitutional Amendment Act

-• Nagar Panchayat: This category is for transitional areas.
-They are areas in transition from rural to urban areas.
+• Nagar Panchayats for areas in transition from rural to urban

 What are the Challenges faced at the Local Levels relating to Finance and Power?